Varadarajan Mudaliar: Personal life

-While a porter at VT Station, Varadarajan began offering food to the poor at the nearby dargah of Bismillah Shah Baba and kept the tradition up as his fortunes rose.
+While a porter at Chhatrapati Shivaji Terminus, Varadarajan began offering food to the poor at the nearby dargah of Bismillah Shah Baba and kept the tradition up as his fortunes rose.

-His opulent pandals at Matunga station during the annual Ganesh Chaturthi celebrations were quite famous and visited by celebrities.
+His opulent pandals at Matunga railway station during the annual Ganesh Chaturthi celebrations were quite famous and visited by celebrities.
 However, after the collapse of the cotton mills in Mumbai in the mid-1980s, their relevance ended.

-During the period of Varadarajan's fading influence, his hugely popular Ganapathi pandal was served an eviction notice at the behest of the police in the mid-1980s.
+During the period of Varadarajan's fading influence, his hugely popular Ganesha pandal was served an eviction notice at the behest of the police in the mid-1980s.
 This was also the time when most members of his gang were jailed or eliminated, forcing him to flee Bombay for Madras, where he led a retired life until his demise in January 1988, following a heart attack.
 Haji Mastan brought his body to Mumbai in a chartered Indian Airlines plane for last rites as per Varda's wishes.
 Many people mourned his death.
 Life came to a standstill in Dharavi, Matunga and Sion Koliwada when his body was flown into the city.
 Varadarajan's dear friend, Selva, was with him throughout his adult life, until his death.

-A daughter, Mahalakshmi, died of suffocation in a fire at her home at age 50, along with her husband, Hemachander, in 2010 at Pattinapakkam, Chennai.
+A daughter, Mahalakshmi, died of suffocation in a fire at her home at age 50, along with her husband, Hemachander, in 2010 at Foreshore Estate, Chennai.